AGRINFO AGRINFO logo

 Nutrient profiles and front-of-pack nutrition labelling

 The Farm to Fork Strategy targets the entire food chain, and describes the need to further empower consumers through labelling information.
-A revision of Regulation (EU) No 1169/2011 on the provision of food information to consumers (the FIC Regulation) is under way.
+A revision of Regulation 1169/2011 on the provision of food information to consumers is under way.
 This includes a proposal for EU harmonised and mandatory front-of-pack nutrition labelling, and for setting nutrient profiling criteria (thresholds of nutrients above or below which nutrition and health claims on foods are restricted).
 The aim is to encourage EU consumers to make more informed and healthy choices by restricting nutrition and health claims to foods with certain nutrient content, and by harmonising rules on mandatory nutrition labelling.
 The changes will require adjustments to all packed food exported from non-EU countries to the EU market.

 Livestock